 10. Use Motion Activated Lights or Sprinklers

-Having some motion-activated flood lights or sprinklers are an excellent second line of defense for keeping possums away.
+Having some motion-activated flood lights or sprinklers are an excellent second line of defence for keeping possums away.
 The lights might do a decent job at scaring off skittish critters, or at the very least illuminating your yard and making you aware of them.
 Sprinklers, on the other hand, are much more effective.